EOCOnline/eoconline.github.io/content/english/about/_index.md

 EOC.Online's goal is to make it easy for you to install and use a standards based website for your emergency operations center.
 Whether yours is small or large, private or public, we offer a flexible, extensible, secure set of options customized for your Emergency Operations Center's needs.
 Our software is based on free, open source, robust code that runs on a laptop, a server farm, or in the cloud.
 Transform your EOC operations from chaotic to focused!

-## Projects

-EOC.online currently is working on 3 efforts - with others now archived.

 ## Open Source, Standards Based Web Sites for Emergency Operations Centers

-We started working on open source, free websites to serve as a template for your community's Emergency Operations Center's use.
+We initially started working on open source, free websites to serve as a template for your community's Emergency Operations Center's use.
 The goal is to provide sophisticated tools that simplify your staff and volunteers effort during disasters.
 Easy navigation and workflows mirror ICS & NIMS guidance for typical EOCs.
 Each community is encouraged to customize their own website to match local risks, special populations, and other circumstances.

 EOC.online is a flexible, free, toolset for creating your own NIMS/ICS based EOC website.
 Set up a usable, working web site in minutes, and then customize it based on your community experience in the years ahead!